evanmarshall-dev/dev-setup/README.md

 Updates to ZSH and plugins, type: `omz update`.

-My config file example for Oh My ZSH (omz) can be found [HERE](https://update-with-link-to-project-guide).
+My config file example for Oh My ZSH (omz) can be found [HERE](https://github.com/evanmarshall-dev/dev-setup/blob/main/examples/zsh/.zshrc).
 Configuration, theme, aliases, plugins, and more setup for Oh My ZSH.

+##### Vscode Settings

-My settings file example for vscode can be found [HERE](https://update-with-link-to-project-guide).
+My settings file example for vscode can be found [HERE](<[https://update-with-link-to-project-guide](https://github.com/evanmarshall-dev/dev-setup/blob/main/examples/vscode/settings.json)>).
 Controls all settings for vscode such as fonts, custom extension settings, layout, etc.

+##### Git Config

-My git config example can be found [HERE](https://update-with-link-to-project-guide).
+My git config example can be found [HERE](https://github.com/evanmarshall-dev/dev-setup/blob/main/examples/git/.gitconfig).
 Links you local development environment to your Github account info.

+##### Git Ignore

-My git ignore example can be found [HERE](https://update-with-link-to-project-guide).
+My git ignore example can be found [HERE](https://github.com/evanmarshall-dev/dev-setup/blob/main/examples/git/.gitignore_global).
 When committing files to Github there are sometimes large libraries or files, which are not needed.
 Gitignore prevents these files/changes from being pushed to your remote Github repository.

 #### Recommended add-ons/plug-ins